* Dow on track for best two-week period since June 2012

 NEW YORK, Dec 27 U.S. stock indexes barely

-budged on Friday, taking a break from this week's rally that has
+budged on Friday, taking a break from the rally that has

-repeatedly pushed stocks to all-time highs as investors close
+repeatedly pushed stocks to all-time highs this week as

-Shares of Twitter Inc, the social media company
+Twitter Inc, the social media stock, which has

-that has nearly tripled in value since going public in early
+nearly tripled in price since going public in early November,

-percent for the week.
-Twitter was among the most actively traded
+still up about 13.5 percent for the week.
+Twitter was among the

 "I think you are just seeing some people take profits off